 LEONI guidelines and systems Results & key figures Principles 1 - 2: Human rights The obligation to uphold internationally recognised human rights is laid down in the LEONI Code of Ethics and the LEONI Social Charter.
 The e-learning module on the LEONI Code of Ethics subject area contributes to sharpening the awareness among management and staff of human rights.
-Embedded in the health, safety and environmental policy are principles for action that ensure the health and safety of everyone who works for or with LEONI.
+Embedded in our guidelines for health and safety are principles for action that ensure the health and safety of everyone who works for or with LEONI.
 Every LEONI employee is, upon being recruited, handed or given access to the LEONI Code of Ethics.
-2800 staff and managers worldwide have completed an e-learning course on the topic of "Compliance Basics and LEONI Code of Ethics".
-By the end of 2012, a total of more than 11,000 of our managers and staff are to have completed this course.
-The course will be repeated annually.
+10,000 staff and managers worldwide have completed an e-learning course on the topic of "Compliance Basics and LEONI Code of Ethics".
 Principles 3 - 6: Labour standards Courses are held at LEONI on the General Equal Treatment Act to ensure a working environment that is free of discrimination.
 The right of association as well as equal opportunity and equal treatment are assured in LEONI's Social Charter.
 Through this participation in the Diversity Charter LEONI ensures diversity and mutual respect.
-In the selection of suppliers, a Control Self-Assessment ensures that suppliers accept the principles of the UN Global Compact or alternatively the LEONI Social Charter and the LEONI Code of Ethics.
+In the selection of suppliers, a Control Self Assessment ensures that suppliers accept the principles of the UN Global Compact or alternatively the LEONI Social Charter and the LEONI Code of Ethics.
 Our principles on observing labour standards are also embedded in our T&Cs.
-The 2800 staff and managers who have so far completed the "Compliance Basics and LEONI Code of Ethics" e-learning module were hereby also taught the principles of the LEONI Social Charter that concern labour standards.
-This course is to be expanded to a total of 11,000 staff and managers by the end of 2012 and will be repeated annually.
-Furthermore, people on the first four management levels will complete this course when they join the Company, also outside the annual schedule.
+10,000 staff and managers have completed the "Compliance Basics and LEONI Code of Ethics" e-learning module and were taught the principles of the LEONI Social Charter that concern labour standards.